 The water temperature is adjusted within the range of -5 ℃-30 ℃, which provides a continuous cooling water supply for beer brewing.

 If you want to select a brewery chiller or a chiller for a winery or distillery, there are several important factors you should pay more attention to:

 Your brewhouse capacity, quantity, and BBL for the fermentation tanks, quantity, and BBL for the brewery tanks as well as the wort cooling.

 TopChiller is a rich experience of design and making brewery chillers and various brewery cooling systems for your applications.

 Till now, TopChiller installed in over 500 breweries glycol chillers where our experience and expertise are meeting the needs of your brewers around the world.

 Brewery chillers are used in various applications including Breweries-Cooling the WortControlling Fermentation, Crash Cooling Vessels, Prepackaging, Product Storage, Wineries-Fermentation Process, Cold Stabilization, Room Cooling, Cider Mills-Fermentation Control, Cold Chilling the Juice, Cold Storage of the Final Product, Distilleries-Fermentation Process, Circulation Between Distillation Tanks & Stills, Heat Removal.

-Our current Brewery Chillers have been continually refined from their original design by incorporating the best of our client’s ideas and suggestions into our own Standard chiller units.
+Our current Brewery Chillers have been continually refined from their original design by incorporating the best of our client’s ideas and suggestions into our Standard chiller units.

 We can also listen to your special requirements then custom design and fabricate brewing chillers to meet your specific needs.

 From Microbrewery to Brewpub to Regional to Large Brewery, We Have A Full Solution To Meet Your Needs.

-Please contact TopChiller to custom made your brewery chiller now.
+Please contact TopChiller to custom make your brewery chiller now.